opensciencegrid/user-school-2019/docs/materials/day4/part4-ex1-simple-dag.md

 ...
 ```

-Looking at DAGMan's various files, we see that DAGMan itself ran as a Condor job (specifically, a "scheduler universe" job).
+Looking at DAGMan's various files, we see that DAGMan itself ran as a job (specifically, a "scheduler universe" job).

 ``` console
 username@learn $ ls simple.dag.*